US inflation hit 8.3% last month but slows from 40-year high - NewsBreak

 Previous signs that U.S. inflation might be peaking didn’t last.
 Price increases decelerated last August and September, suggesting at the time that higher inflation might be temporary, as many economists — and officials at the Federal Reserve — had suggested.
 But prices shot up again in October, prompting Fed Chair Jerome Powell to start shifting policy toward higher rates.

 This time, though, several factors are pointing to an inflation peak.
-Natural gas prices, which soared in March after Russia’s invasion of Ukraine, fell on average in April and likely slowed inflation.
-Used car prices are also expected to have dropped last month.
+Natural gas prices, which soared in March after Russia’s invasion of Ukraine, fell on average in April.
 Automakers’ supply chains have unraveled a bit, and new car sales have risen.

 While food and energy have endured some the worst price spikes of the past year, analysts often monitor the core figure to get a sense of underlying inflation.
 Core inflation also typically rises more slowly than the overall price increases and can take longer to decline.
 Rents, for example, are rising at a historically fast pace, and there is little sign of that trend reversing anytime soon.